WEC-Sim/WEC-Sim/README.md

   # Build the html documentation in cmd
   make html

-  # Use git shell to check the status of the gh-pages branch, then commit and push changes.
+  # Use Git-shell to check status of the gh-pages branch, then commit and push changes.
+  git status
-  the WEC-Sim website should be updated with any changes that were made to the source code. git status git add -A git commit -m 'update to WEC-Sim documentation'
+  git add -A
+  git commit -m 'update to WEC-Sim documentation'